CMU-MS-DAS-Modern-Programming-Mini/Pandas/README.md

 You can view this presentation at: [https://cmu-ms-das-modern-programming-mini.github.io/Pandas/](https://cmu-ms-das-modern-programming-mini.github.io/Pandas/)
 The presentation is created with reveal.js

-The NumPy Examples Notebook can be accessed at: https://mybinder.org/v2/gh/CMU-MS-DAS-Modern-Programming-Mini/NumpyAndScipy/main?filepath=static%2Fnotebooks%2FNumPy%20Examples.ipynb

-The SciPy Examples Notebook can be accessed at: https://mybinder.org/v2/gh/CMU-MS-DAS-Modern-Programming-Mini/NumpyAndScipy/main?filepath=static%2Fnotebooks%2FSciPy%20Examples.ipynb
+The pandas Examples Notebook can be accessed at: https://mybinder.org/v2/gh/CMU-MS-DAS-Modern-Programming-Mini/Pandas/main?labpath=static%2Fnotebooks%2Fpandas%20Examples.ipynb

 ## reveal.js